Goutam62663/delta-demo/README.md

 # delta-demo
-This is github demo repository.
+This is a demo for git&github class.